epikweb/serverless-event-sourcing/README.md

-## Attempt #3 - Decompose preconditions by workflow step
+## Attempt #3 - Decompose preconditions by business use case